Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

-In this Letter, we investigate the dynamical evolution of the nuclear exciton of an ultrathin layer of \fefs\ embedded in an x-ray WG.
-We present two experiments, in which we excite the sample either in front-coupling (FC) geometry [Fig.\ \ref{fig:geometries}(a)] \cite{Fuhse_APL_2004} or in GI geometry [Fig.\ \ref{fig:geometries}(b)] \cite{Feng_PRL_1993} and observe the photons that have been emitted into resonant modes of the WG leaving its back end.
-Depending on the mode of excitation, the exciton either exhibits the same dynamical beats as in NFS [Fig.\ \ref{fig:geometries}(a) right] or decays exponentially with superradiant speedup [Fig.\ \ref{fig:geometries}(b) right].
-The back (and front) boundaries of the WG break spatial translational symmetry and demand an interpretation different from models established so far \cite{Heeg_PRA_2013,Lentrodt_PRR_2020,Lentrodt_PRL_2023} for the reflection geometry.
-Our observations can be well modelled by applying a recently introduced approach based on a real-space Green’s function formalism \cite{Andrejic__2023}.
-We obtain a one-dimensional equation of motion that governs both geometries in terms of a few palpable coefficients, which can be solved analytically.
-It provides a natural and quantitative interpretation of the nuclear exciton dynamics in both geometries in a unified \emph{waveguide} picture (including the spatial propagation).
+In this Letter, we demonstrate the excitation and collective dynamics of Mössbauer nuclei coupled in forward incidence to a single-mode nanometer-thin x-ray waveguide, resolved in both time and position.
+We present two experiments, in which we excite the sample either in front-coupling (FC) geometry [Fig.\ \ref{fig:geometries}(a)] \cite{Fuhse_APL_2004} or resonant-beam-coupling (RBC) geometry [Fig.\ \ref{fig:geometries}(b)] \cite{Feng_PRL_1993}.
+Our experimental technique combined with optimized WG designs and fabrication allows to observe the photons that have been emitted into resonant modes of the WG leaving its back end.
+Depending on the way of excitation, the decay of the nuclear exciton either exhibits dynamical beats as in NFS or it decays exponentially with superradiant speedup.
+We explain our observations by a unifying theoretical model based on a recently introduced approach based on a real-space Green’s function formalism \cite{Andrejic_PRA_2024}.
+Our results shed new light on earlier experiments in reflection geometry and open new ways to design spatio-temporal properties of the nuclear exciton based on hard x-ray waveguiding, thus benefiting the emerging field of waveguide QED \cite{Sheremet_RoMP_2023}.

 Hard x-rays are an extreme regime for waveguiding.
-In the energy regime above \SI{10}{\keV}, refractive indices of matter are written as $n= 1- \delta + i \beta$, where $\delta, \beta < \num{e-5}$.
+In the energy regime above \SI{10}{\keV}, refractive indices are written as $n= 1- \delta + i \beta$, where $\delta, \beta < \num{e-5}$.
 X-ray waveguiding manifests when lighter core materials are surrounded by denser cladding materials.
 Because of the small contrasts in $n$, x-ray WGs are weakly guiding (modes typically extend over a few 100 wavelengths in the transversal direction) and cause significant photo-electric absorption in the dense cladding.
-Consequently, the Purcell enhancement is negligible and coupling to guided -- or more generally resonant -- modes is small \cite{Lohse_OE_2024}.
+Consequently, the Purcell enhancement is negligible and coupling to resonant modes is small \cite{Lohse_OE_2024}.
 However, dense cladding strongly attenuates everything but the lowest few resonant modes \cite{Osterhoff_NJoP_2011}, so that fields generated by emitters in the WG can be asymptotically approximated by only their resonant components \cite{Lohse_OE_2024}.